-We operate three Motorsport Rescue Units (callsigns Saltire Rescue 1, 2 & 3) which are based near Edinburgh.
-These provide emergency medical and extrication cover at Motorsport UK permitted motorsport events.
+We operate three Motorsport Rescue Units (callsigns Saltire Rescue 1, 2 & 3) and a Medical Response Unit/Stage Safety Unit (Saltire 99), which are all based near Edinburgh.

-Motorsport Rescue Units are licensed by Motorsport UK and are subject to spot checks by their officials at an event to ensure that the Unit’s crew have the appropriate licence and the mandated equipment is operable and all medical supplies are in date.
+All of our vehicles are licensed by Motorsport UK and are subject to spot checks by their officials at an event to ensure that the crew have the appropriate licence and the mandated equipment is operable and all medical supplies are in date.

 How to get involved

-We are always seeking new volunteers to crew our Rescue Units.
-Generally our volunteers are already involved in motorsport marshalling and are looking for a different challenge.
-We will be pleased to chat should you wish to learn more about what we do.
+We are always seeking new volunteers to join our Rescue Team.
+We will be pleased to chat and tell you more about what we do.

 The Motorsport UK regulations stipulate a minimum age of 18 for crew members.